Athletics

 Football

 Sam Mickens has been program head for Titan Football since 2012.
 Mickens is a former Division III college football player at Montclair State University and previously worked and coached at Seton Hall Prep in West Orange, NJ.
-Under his direction, Titan Football has won two DII VISAA state championships (2014 and 2015); Mickens was named state coach of the year in those same seasons.
+Under his direction, Titan Football won two DII VISAA state championships (2014 and 2015), then followed that up by winning a Division I VISAA state championship in 2021 and 2022; Mickens was named state coach of the year in all those same seasons.
 Coach Mickens brings a wealth of knowledge about the sport and the college recruiting process.
-Sam also serves as the Leadership Gifts Officer since July 1, 2023 on our Advancement Team.
+Coach Mickens also serves in the development office at Trinity.

 Boys & Girls Cross Country